My Liege is golfing with our sons today, and I’m visiting my dad in a few. To all the wonderful fathers out there, have a great day!

 For many aspiring authors, the dream of publication leads to one destination: Goliath’s front door, otherwise known as the BIG publishing house.
 We’re all familiar with the names of the titans of the industry: Penguin, Pocket Books, Random House, and St. Martin’s Press.
 The common perception is that if you can rise from the slush to be published by one of these companies, then you are all but assured of success.
 But are you?
 Is this truly the only way to become a success in highly competitive industry?

 Before you answer that question, let’s take a look at a different model, the David to the Goliath, the much maligned and misunderstood small press.
 Quick, what is the first thing you think of when you see the words “small press”?
 Poor quality?
 Bad writing?
-Do you immediately think, “Well, they weren’t good enough to publish anywhere else, so they had to settle for a justice_nora_soulsmall press?”
+Do you immediately think, “Well, they weren’t good enough to publish anywhere else, so they had to settle for a small press?”
 If you answered yes to any of these questions, then you are wrong.
 Small press does not equal bad writing, just as self-publishing does not equal bad writing.
 Small press equals a different mode of publishing.
 One that is becoming increasingly popular in the wake of the shake-ups coming out of the halls of the titans.

 Listen up, writers, that sound you hear coming out of New York is David taking on Goliath—and winning.
 How is this possible?
 Because the small presses have an advantage that the big ones don’t—adaptability.
 While the bigger houses are crumbling under the same business models they have employed for decades, small presses are adapting to the new mode of communication.
 How?
 By offering readers another way to get their information, from traditional books that can be printed on demand to electronic books that can be downloaded to computers, e-readers—even cell phones.